Skip to main content

 Anyone with cancer, their caregivers, families, and friends, can benefit from help and support.
 The American Cancer Society offers the Cancer Survivors Network (CSN), a safe place to connect with others who share similar interests and experiences.
 We also partner with CaringBridge, a free online tool that helps people dealing with illnesses like cancer stay in touch with their friends, family members, and support network by creating their own personal page where they share their journey and health updates.

-Biopsy (BY-op-see): Taking out a small piece of tissue to see if there are cancer cells in it.
+Biopsy (BY-op-see): Taking out small pieces of body tissue to see if there are cancer cells in them.

-Immune system: the complex system by which the body resists infection by germs and rejects transplanted tissues or organs.
+Immune system: The complex system by which the body resists infection by germs.
 The immune system may also help the body fight some cancers.
+The thymus is part of the immune system.

-Lymph (limf) nodes: small, bean-shaped collections of immune system tissue found all over the body and connected by lymph vessels; also called lymph glands.
+Lymph (limf) nodes: Small, bean-shaped collections of immune system tissue found all over the body and connected by lymph vessels.

-Metastasis (meh-TAS-tuh-sis): cancer cells that have spread from where they started to other places in the body.
+Metastasis (meh-TAS-tuh-sis): The spread of cancer cells from where they started to other places in the body.

 We have a lot more information for you.
 You can find it online at www.cancer.org.
 Or, you can call our toll-free number at 1-800-227-2345 to talk to one of our cancer information specialists.